wuyuwenj/JS_project/README.md

 Background

-"Pixel Quack Quest: The Dungeon Rescue" is a game in which players must locate and rescue a group of missing ducks.
+<a rel="noreferrer" target="_blank" href="https://wuyuwenj.github.io/JS_project/">Pixel Quack Quest: The Dungeon Rescue</a> is a game in which players must locate and rescue a group of missing ducks.
 Players must interact with characters and collect clues to uncover the ducks' whereabouts.

 Rules: